What are the latest funding news in the generative AI market? (August 2026)

 As this chart shows, and as featured in our generative AI market deck, search interest in LLMs has surged

-We include foundation-model APIs and licensing, GenAI platforms and tooling to build, evaluate, govern, and operate GenAI, and GenAI-first applications and related implementation services.
+We include foundation-model APIs and licensing, GenAI platforms and tooling used to build, evaluate, govern and operate GenAI, plus GenAI-first applications and related implementation services.

-We exclude non-generative AI, general-purpose cloud or IT spend not attributable to GenAI workloads, and hardware or semiconductors unless the goal is to size the full GenAI value chain.
+We exclude non-generative AI, general-purpose cloud and IT spending not attributable to GenAI workloads, and hardware or semiconductors unless the full GenAI value chain is explicitly being measured.

 You can also read our detailed analysis to understand how funding activity in the generative AI market has evolved over the last few years.